-Two key statistics that are required to really understand match outcomes: the Forced Error/Winner and the Unforced Error.
-Let’s review what they are and why they are so important in understanding matches.
+Two key statistics that are required to fully understand match outcomes: the Forced Errors/Winners and Unforced Errors.
+Let’s review what they are and why they are crucial in understanding matches.

-A Forced Error is an error that stems from pressure created by the other player’s ball.
+A Forced Error is a mistake attributed to the pressure created by the other player’s ball.
 This is different from the more familiar concept of the Unforced Error.
 An Unforced Error is a mistake that a player makes on an easy or routine ball—the error stems from the player’s inability to execute what should be a simple stroke or return.

-A player generates a Forced Error through pace or location, or a combination of both, say for example, a deep, high velocity crosscourt forehand.
+A player generates a Forced Error through pace or location, or a combination of both.
+For example, a deep, high-velocity crosscourt forehand.
 The other player reaches the ball on the run and takes something resembling a normal swing, but is unable to control the ball and return it into the court.
 Even though the player had a chance to make a return, the error was “forced” by the opponent’s aggressive play.

 Forced Errors are critical statistics because they account for up to half or more of the points in most matches.

 The Aggressive Margin

 So tracking Forced Errors is critical.
 Once we start to track Forced Errors, we can then combine them with the better-known stats of Winners and Unforced Errors to calculate the second key stat, what is called the Aggressive Margin.

 The Aggressive Margin is the total of a player’s Winners and Forced Errors minus his Unforced Errors.